Market Street Mansion District

 New Hanover County Timeline

-This timeline provides a condensed summary of the historical journey of New Hanover County, North Carolina.
+This timeline provides a concise overview of the key events in the history of New Hanover County, North Carolina.

 - 1729 - New Hanover County was formed as one of the original counties of colonial North Carolina.